grenaud/mistartools/README.md

 2) Make sure you have Armadillo C++ library installed.
 On Ubuntu, just type:

-sudo apt-get install libarmadillo2 sudo apt-get install libarmadillo-dev
+sudo apt-get install libarmadillo2 libarmadillo-dev

 3) Build the submodules and main code by typing : make